codacy/codacy-analysis-cli-action/README.md

 When integrating with [GitHub code scanning](https://docs.github.com/github/finding-security-vulnerabilities-and-errors-in-your-code/about-code-scanning), the GitHub action:

--   Analyzes each commit or pull request by running all the supported static code analysis tools for the languages in your repository, with their default configurations.
+-   Analyzes each commit or pull request on the `master` and `main` branches by running all the static code analysis tools for the languages in your repository that are supported by Codacy.
--   Generates an output file `results.sarif` containing the analysis results
+-   Outputs the analysis results to a file `results.sarif`.
 -   Uploads the file `results.sarif` to GitHub, which then displays the analysis results under the tab **Security**, page **Code scanning alerts**.

 ![GitHub code scanning integration](images/github-code-scanning.png)